-Conor Stewart enhanced the aws/mynah-ui repository by developing two front-end features focused on user experience and configurability.
-He introduced a pending state indicator for ContextCommands within detailed lists, making pending operations visible and allowing the label to be customized through application configuration.
-Additionally, he implemented a string-based disabledText API for detailed list items, enabling clear messaging for disabled states and ensuring consistent UI presentation with CSS adjustments.
+Conor Stewart enhanced the aws/mynah-ui repository by developing two key front-end features focused on user experience and configurability.
+He implemented a pending state indicator for ContextCommands within detailed lists, making operational status visible and allowing the label to be customized through application configuration.
+Additionally, he introduced a string-based disabledText API for detailed list items, enabling clear communication of disabled states and supporting localization needs.
 Both features were supported by comprehensive unit and end-to-end tests, as well as updated documentation.
-His work leveraged TypeScript, JavaScript, and CSS, demonstrating depth in component development and configuration management.
+His work leveraged TypeScript, JavaScript, and CSS, demonstrating depth in component development, configuration management, and UI testing practices.

 In August 2025, the aws/mynah-ui team delivered critical UX improvements and a robust text-driven API for detailed lists, enhancing clarity for pending operations and disabled states.
 Key work centered on making pending state visible and configurable for ContextCommands, and introducing a string-based disabledText API with comprehensive tests and documentation.
 These changes drive better user feedback, reduce confusion, and improve maintainability through configuration-driven UI text and a stronger test suite.